 62. What is the fee for the Medication Tech state exam? $25.00.

 63. Are you coming back to Durham, Lumberton, Winston Salem, Morganton, Fayetteville, or Raleigh to teach CNA?
 No, unfortunately, my family life changed and I have to stay closer to home at this time.
-Your choices would be to come to the Concord location, the Charlotte location or the Greensboro location or to purchase the CNA home study program and skills DVD.
+Your choice would be to purchase the CNA home study program and skills DVD.

 Thank you for your interest in becoming a CNA.
 Certified Nursing Assistants are always wanted and needed and you will be ready for a job, as soon as you pass both parts of theNurse Aide 1 exam.